jessepav/lacygoill-wiki-backup/vim/popup.md

 Press `C-x`: it fails, the number is not decreased because `C-x` was consumed by the filter.
 Press `cd`: again, it fails, for the same reason.

+---

+If you pass `mapping: v:false` to  `popup_create()`, your filter can consume any key, because  if you don't  care about losing  mappings then you  probably don't care about losing default commands either.

 ## None of my mappings work while a popup is open!